 Information about traffic regulations is especially important as state law applies in case of damage.
 For your own safety, always observe the following rules when travelling abroad:

-- Carry your insurance certificate with you.
+- Take the green insurance card with you.

 - Always register accidents with the police.

 - Never sign documents that you have not read and understood completely.

 17.2 Help on Europe's roads